Virtuouz/vellum/src/docs/Styling.md

 These acordions are possible through markdown-it-collapsible plugin: https://www.npmjs.com/package/markdown-it-collapsible

-The the default rendering of this plugin has been modified to allow for styling purposes and nested accordion support.
+The the default rendering of this plugin has been modified for styling purposes and nested accordion support.

-Accordions can be opened by default by using `++>` instead of the standard `+++` Nesting accordions is done by adding an extra `+` in the beginning of the markdown.
+Accordions can be opened by default by using `++>` instead of the standard `+++` Nesting accordions is done by adding an extra `+` in the beginning of the nested accordion.

 Other components, such as tabs, can also be nested.